Progne subis

 a martin site, the more martins will show up.

-They are not the least bit afraid of man or his modern technologies or
+They are not the least bit afraid of man or his modern conveniences and

 in fact, they actually seek out sites where there is abundant human activity.